isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 - Fix for card toolbar on smaller resolutions
 - Community widget now works is user has no email
 - Highlights widget fix for opening fullpage
+- Fix for visibility of Owners Only group Boards

 2022-06-07